ritlew/django-hls-video/CONTRIBUTING.md

 1. Install [docker](https://docs.docker.com/install/) and
 [docker-compose](https://docs.docker.com/compose/install/).

-2. Navigate to the repo directory (where docker-compose.yml is).
+2. Navigate to the repo directory (where dev.yml and prod.yml is).

 3. Copy the file `.blankenv` to `.env` and enter values that